Skip to contents

 Example

-2. Create a vrt_collection object - essentially a list of individual VRTs (each making up one image) which we refer to as vrt_blocks in this package.
+2. Create a vrt_collection object — a list of individual VRTs (referred to as vrt_blocks), with each representing one image.

-5. These images are then “stacked” (combined into a single VRT with multiple layers in each VRTRasterBand), giving us a vrt_stack object.
+5. Stack the images (combine into a single VRT with multiple layers per band), creating a vrt_stack object.

-6. A median pixel function is then added to the vrt_stack.
+6. Add a median pixel function to the vrt_stack.

 library(vrtility)